recent projects

 dangerbox improv

-My time at NYU has been forever changed by NYU’s premier Improv group, the wickedly talented Dangerbox.
+My time at NYU was forever changed by NYU’s premier Improv group, the wickedly talented Dangerbox.
 Not only are these some of the funniest people I’ve ever had the pleasure of knowing, but they are the very best friends I could ever ask for.
 We perform at locations around NYU, as well as occasional shows at off-campus venues!
 I love this group almost as much as I love a one-word suggestion that is not a food!